-Neighbours adjacent to

-the boundary, as shown in Figure 9, will be

-notified of planning

-applications.
-This is

-subject to the type of

-shown in Appendix A.
+Neighbours adjacent to the boundary, as shown in Figure 9, will be notified of planning applications.
+This is subject to the type of application submitted, as shown in Appendix A.

-cannot be identified, a

-be displayed.

-application submitted, as

-If neighbouring properties

-site notice on or near the application property will
+If neighbouring properties cannot be identified, a site notice on or near the application property will be displayed.